kmhzamir/raredisease-2.0/README.md

 ## Introduction

 **raredisease-2.0** is a Synapsys pipeline for rare disease analysis.
 It uses fastp for preprocessing, bwa-mem2 for alignment, MarkDuplicates for duplicate removal, qCBAM for BAM QC, and HaplotypeCaller for variant calling and annotation.
-It now includes the MT pipeline and supports SNVs and SMNCopyNumberCaller, excluding SVs and GermlineCNVCaller..
+It now includes the MT pipeline and supports SNVs and SMNCopyNumberCaller, excluding SVs and GermlineCNVCaller.

 ## Pipeline summary